 Lot Notes.
 We purchase our Dragon Well from a local factory specializing in the production of Long Jing.
 As they sell primarily in their region, they work toward a production standard appealing to the local taste profile for this tea.
 This lot has depth in flavor and aromas; the firing temperature was not too high with the result the taste is crisp, vegetal and nutty.
 There is nice tension between sweet and astringent notes.

-This lot is produced more to a local custom than most of the Dragon Well exported from China.
-Dragon Well is wok fired.
-There are numerous local cultivars of this tea.
+Tea Facts.
+This lot is produced more to a local custom than most of the Dragon Wells exported from China.
 Grading of this tea is determined by appearance and degrees of flavor.
 The leaves were harvested in mid-April.

 Tasting Notes.
 The aroma is vegetative and sweet.
 Steeped for 2 minutes, the cup color is green-yellow, reflective of the strength of the leaf.
 The taste is clearly vegetal with a flavor of chestnuts that will warm and a hint of astringency, a traditional style of Dragon Well.
 Offers a quenching, lingering finish.

 Brewing Suggestions.
 Given its quality, we recommend using 3 grams of leaf (round teaspoon) per 7-8 ounces of water.
 Steep with water temperature of 185-195 degrees F.; steep for 2 to 2.5 minutes.
 Longer steep times will yield a stronger cup taste, more pungent flavor with some increase in the tea's astringency or "bite".
 Drain the leaves, leave them dry and save them for additional steeps.